MinistrySafe/api-documentation/source/index.html.md

   }
 ```

-Retrieves all trainings that have been assigned to a user
+Retrieves all trainings that have been assigned to a user.

 ### HTTP Request